 Be Clear About Consequences

-Sometimes, you may have a child going through a chapter of development where they repeatedly seek to destroy items around the house.
-Whether it’s toys of their own, other family member’s belongings, clothes, food, or general household furniture and objects.
+You may have a child going through a chapter of development where they repeatedly seek to destroy items around the house, whether it’s their toys, other family members’ belongings, clothes, food, or general furniture and objects.
 This may simply be a period of growth and development.
-The destructive behavior may be their way of playing and discovering what things are and how they work, based out of a curiosity to learn information.
-You may have an engineer, scientist, architect, doctor, astronaut, or contractor on your hands!
+The destructive behavior might be their way of playing and discovering how things work based on their curiosity to learn information.4 You may even have an engineer, scientist, architect, doctor, astronaut, or contractor on your hands!

-In this circumstance, you can readily apply the techniques for teaching children how to value possessions, as laid out in this article.
-But also establish what the consequences are in your household for not following those rules.
-For example, if your child is playing with cars and starts to crash them against each other or throw them, you can take the toys away from the child.
-Explain why you took them.
-Then slowly start to ration the cars back out once he calms down and begins to follow the rules you have laid out.
+In this circumstance, you can apply the techniques for teaching children how to value possessions.
+But also establish the consequences of not following those rules in your household.5 For example, if your child is playing with cars and starts to crash or throw them against each other, take the toys away.
+Then, explain why you took them.
+Slowly ration the cars back out once he calms down and follows the rules you have laid out.

-You can say something like this: “You are breaking your cars and playing in ways that are unsafe.
-In our home we treat our toys nicely and we keep ourselves and others safe.
+You can say something like this: “You are breaking your cars and playing in unsafe ways.
+In our home, we treat our toys nicely and keep ourselves and others safe.
 I don’t want you to hurt your brother by throwing that car.
-I want you to take care of your brother and to treat him well.
-You can try again with one car, and if I see you playing safely, then I will give you another one.”
+I want you to take care of your brother and treat him well.
+You can try again with one car, and if I see you playing safely, I will give you another one.”

 Let Your Child Practice Responsibility

-You can also teach your kids to practice responsibility by giving them tasks or chores and offering them rewards for their positive behavior.
-Offer small reasonable rewards for cleaning up their toys or taking care of a toy, etc. This can begin to teach your little one about the idea of what money is and the concept that items have value.
+You can also teach your kids to practice responsibility by giving them tasks or chores and rewarding them for their positive behavior.
+Offer small, reasonable rewards for cleaning up their toys or taking care of a toy, for instance.
+This can teach your little one about money and the concept that items have value.

-Remember, making mistakes is a part of learning.
-If your kiddo is not valuing their possessions, try to reframe the situation in your own mind as a great way to learn something new together and to bond.
-There can be exponential positive outcomes when you approach any bump in the road with a vision for success and positivity.
+Making mistakes is a part of learning.
+If your kiddo isn’t valuing their possessions, try to reframe the situation in your mind as a great way to learn something new together and bond.
+There are exponential positive outcomes when you approach a bump in the road with a vision for success and positivity.7

 Be patient with your child when they fall short of your expectations.
-Model good, respectful behavior by “show and tell,” (show them what you want them to do and use words to explain what your expectations are).
-Tell your child what your expectations are around valuing and caring for their possessions.
-And give them chances to practice taking responsibility through a rewards system that praises their helpful behavior or respectful choices.
+Model good, respectful behavior by “show and tell” (show them what you want them to do, and use words to explain your expectations).
+Tell your child your expectations for valuing and caring for their possessions.
+And give them chances to practice taking responsibility through a reward system that praises their helpful behavior or respectful choices.
 This will reinforce their desire to make positive choices in the future.

-In summary, stay positive and encourage them.
-Give yourself encouragement and kind words, too, for being a parent who wants to learn and grow.
-Heck, you’ve made it to the end of this article, you are awesome.
-You’ve got this!
+Remember to stay positive and encourage your child as you’re teaching them to value their possessions.
+Give yourself encouragement, kind words, and parenting affirmations, too, for being a parent who wants to learn and grow.
+You are awesome, and you’ve got this!